alkem-io/website/content/en/post/2022-07-spreadsheet/index.md

 "The moment it is self sustaining."

-Do you want to take a look at the Digitale Leefomgeving hub?
+Do you want to take a look at the Digitale Leefomgeving Space?
 [Check it out here](https://alkem.io/digileefomgeving/dashboard)!

 ![](./bubbles.png)

+*note: this post has been updated to ensure consistency with the latest terminology.*
 ---